shwetarkadam/blog/_posts/2022-11-14-TIL:ChangeLog and DB versioning.md

 As a developer,One must have faced a situation  where to solve a particular problem statement or feature , you need to do database changes,however for those changes to reflect application needs to be restarted or you might have database and application code changes, an organization already has some processes defined for deployment.
 In development phase, one usually runs the db changes or sql queries in local generally via a sql client application.For example,Update some existing db property.

-But for that same change to be reflected in production db, CICD processes are defined for deployment or a seperate team might be responsible for deployment altogether.Hence we cant expect a seperate db team to always be in sync with deployment team or that particular CICD process.
+But for that same change to be reflected in production db, CICD processes are define fdd for deployment or a seperate team might be responsible for deployment altogether.Hence we cant expect a seperate db team to always be in sync with deployment team or that particular CICD process.
 Hence, DB schema changes should be deployed as a part of application code changes.

 This is where database version control comes in handy where :